Category: Uncategorized

 We went off to Rhoscolyn Bay which is absolutely gorgeous for paddling – a deep sandy bay surrounded by jagged rocks and little islands.
 The boats performed beautifully and felt about half the weight of our own cheap plastic Tempest and Skerray.
 We got used to the boats by ‘rockhopping’ and then went out to a rocky islet which was the home of some big fat grey seals.
 They are much less skittish than our East Coast common seals and one sat high on the rocks snoozing within 10 metres or so of our boats.

 Another was in the water, and curious.
 It swam around and underneath us and came up behind my boat and nibbled the rear carry toggle.
 When I turned around to look it took off at speed and then tried the same with Zoe’s boat.
+There were also some puffins in the water.
+It is the first time I have ever seen them.
+Small but cute.

 Time for the ‘wet work’ which is compulsory to qualify for the 3*.
 Three tasks, which I will try to explain to the non-paddlers: